p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/rebirth/README.md

 ## Changelog

+### 1.0.2 - 3/12/2022 - You must upate COTL_API to 0.1.12!

+* Added support for changing config options from within the Cult of the Lamb Mod settings menu.

 ### 1.0.1 - 25/11/2022 - You must upate COTL_API to 0.1.10!

 * Compatibility update for COTL API 0.1.10